MBM Motorsports: Car No. 66 history

 In 2024, it was announced that Hill would drive the No. 66 in the EchoPark Automotive Grand Prix at COTA.
 David Starr drove the car at Martinsville, where he finished 37th due to steering issues.
 B.J Mcleod would join the team for the Coca-Cola 600, finishing 37th in the rain shortened event.
 Josh Bilicki drove the No. 66 in the Grant Park 165 at the Chicago Street Course, and finished a respectable 28th place.
 Chad Finchum returned to the team at Nashville for his first start in the Next Gen car, with sponsorship from Cooper and Hunter Electrical.
 He would finish 38th after having electrical issues.
 McLeod would then join the team again at the Brickyard 400 with sponsorship from Coble Enterprises.
 After having an oil sensor go bad during practice, the team would finish 39th in the race due to a blown engine.
 On August 5 MBM posted on their social media asking fans if they wanted to see them at the race track again.
 When the entry list came out for Richmond, the team was on it with Parker Retzlaff making his Cup Series debut, as he had to make a non super speedway start in order to run at Daytona.
 It was later announced that XINSURANCE would serve as the primary sponsor.
 Retzlaff would finish 35th.
 Timmy Hill would then return in the Southern 500 at Darligton, finishing 35th after a steering issue.
-At the Charlotte Roval, Josh Bilicki gave the team their second best performance of the season with a 29th place finish.
-On November 15, it was announced that Finchum would make his return with the team in Homestead-Miami.
+At the Charlotte Roval, Josh Bilicki gave the team their second best performance of the season with a 29th-place finish.
+On November 15, it was announced that Finchum would make his return with the team in Homestead.
 He finished the race 37th.
 Bilicki was announced as the driver for the penultimate race of the season in Martinsville, where he would finish 37th.
 Finchum returned for the finale in Phoenix, finishing 36th.